-- Completion of the fifth semester of a college-level language course with a grade of B or better in the past three years.
+- Completion of the fourth semester of a college-level language course or higher with a grade of B or better.

-- Demonstration of second language proficiency required as part of a master’s program, providing the MA was awarded in the past three years.
+- Demonstration of second language proficiency required as part of a bachelor’s program or a master’s program.
 The student will need written evidence of second language proficiency (notation on transcript, letter from former institution, e.g.).

 - Completion of a BA or an MA in a language of instruction other than English, which will be the case for many international students.
 Exceptions will be determined on a case by case basis by the Associate Chair for Graduate Studies.

 - Doctoral students in Plan B may elect to demonstrate second language proficiency using a computational language.
 Chosen languages should have direct relevance to the student’s program of study.
 Students may demonstrate proficiency through completion of appropriate coursework in computational languages, subject to the approval of the advisor and the Director of Graduate Studies.
 Proficiency may also be demonstrated in computational languages through the completion of an exam.
 Proficiency examinations for computational languages will require students to complete a complex programming task related to the student’s course of study.